 This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

-Read further to learn about the dates, history, and significance behind the Nowruz celebration in Pakistan.
+With Wego, explore the dates, history, and significance of the Nowruz celebration in Pakistan.

 This year, Nowruz falls on 21 March 2023.
 Nowruz is an optional holiday in Pakistan; schools and businesses remain open on the day.

 Nowruz color 2023

 During Nowruz, people usually dress in a variety of colors such as dark green, crimson, black, and blue, depending on their culture.